dbo99/csdvr----calsimII-data-vis-in-r/README.md

 5. In `control.r`: in three places at top, enter the working folder path (eg, the program (folder) could live somewhere as a stand alone post-processor and another could be in a project folder for a specific project - user preference.

-6. In `control.r`, run blocks from top down as needed: single run-clicks here let you read in csvs, build `data.frame`s, and either batch export `ggplot2` or `plotly` plots or see/export tables as `tibble`/`.csv`, to examine certain decision variables (dvs)
+6. In `control.r`, run blocks from top down as needed: single run-clicks here let you read in csvs, build `data.frame`s, and either batch export `ggplot2` or `plotly` plots or see/export tables as `tibble`/`.csv` to examine certain decision variables (dvs) individually or together

 #### notes #####
 - assumes you know names of variables to search for, ie names of dvs, eg "s17".
 If not, consult `.wresl` or `.dss` files.
 Wish list: auto-completion of dv names while typing. `varcodes.csv` identifies some